bagaking/w3glue/README.md

 ## init

-there three way to init the project

-run on of these command:
+run one of these command:

 - `npm i`
-- `cnpm i`
 - `yarn install`

 ## doc gen

-the repo using gulp to generate document.
+the repo using gulp to generate documents.

 run `gulp doc` or `gulp`